Konstantin Skryabin

 Konstantin Ivanovich Skryabin (Константин Иванович Скрябин; – 17 October 1972) was a Soviet scientist in the field of helminthology, academician of the Academy of Sciences of the Soviet Union (1939), and academician of USSR Academy of Medical Sciences.
 He was a founder of the helminthology school, and an author of landmark books on helminths in Soviet Union.

 Life

 Konstantin Skryabin was born in Saint Petersburg.
+His mother Anna Kellermann was a daughter of German agriculturist.
 In 1905 he graduated from Dorpat (Tartu) Veterinary Institute.
 From 1905 to 1911 Skryabin worked as a veterinary physician in Aulie-Ata and Shymkent.
 In 1912 to 1914 he was sent on assignment mission to Germany, Switzerland, and France.
 From 1915 to 1917, Skryabin worked as a researcher in the Central Veterinary Laboratory of Saint Petersburg.
 In 1917 he became a professor of the Parasitology Department of Don Veterinary Institute in Novocherkassk.
 He was a Head of the Department of the Moscow Veterinary Institute (1920-1925) and (1933-1941), and at the same time Head of Helminthology Division of the Central Tropical Institute (1921-1941).